Integrations

 }

-SOC 2 Mapping for Claude Agent Audit Evidence
+SOC 2 Mapping for Claude Agent Control Evidence

-Claude agent audit logs map directly to SOC 2 Trust Services Criteria.
+Claude agent decision records can be mapped to SOC 2 Trust Services Criteria.
 The two most relevant controls:

-• CC6.1 (Logical Access Controls) — Every tool_use decision includes: user identity, agent identity, model version, session ID, and the policy that governed the decision.
-Your auditor can trace any agent action back to the human who initiated the session and the policy that authorized (or denied) it.
+• CC6.1 (Logical Access Controls): Every tool_use decision includes: user identity, agent identity, model version, session ID, and the policy that governed the decision.
+Your auditor can trace a governed agent action back to the human who initiated the session and the policy that authorized (or denied) it.

-• CC6.3 (Access Authorization) — YAML policies define per-tool, per-context authorization rules.
-Denial logs prove enforcement.
+• CC6.3 (Access Authorization): YAML policies define per-tool, per-context authorization rules.
+Denial records show enforcement.
 Policy version history shows who changed what and when.
-The combination satisfies the auditor's question: "What was the agent authorized to do, and was that authorization appropriate?"
+The combination answers the auditor's question: "What was the agent authorized to do, and was that authorization appropriate?"

 Adding authorization to a Claude agent is one protect() call per tool_use block.
 Adding hooks to a Claude Agent SDK agent is one configuration object.
-The policies live in YAML, the audit trail is automatic, and the compliance evidence writes itself.
+The policies live in YAML, each governed call emits a decision record, and the evidence is ready to inspect.

-Start free and secure your Claude agent today.
-Claude integration docs cover the full API surface, and our SOC 2 compliance guide maps every audit control to Veto features.
+Sign up and secure your Claude agent.
+Claude integration docs cover the API surface, and our SOC 2 evidence guide maps every audit control to Veto features.

 Related posts